RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 - Debouncing for frequent events  <!-- check: refactor -->
-- Proper cleanup of subscriptions and listeners
+- Proper cleanup of subscriptions and listeners  <!-- review: performance -->